mitdbg/datascienceclass/lab_1/README.md

 First create a **private** repository on GitHub for you and your partner to upload your code.
 Create a file ``students.txt`` in the ``lab_1`` directory that lists the MIT id of you and your partner, one per line. commit and push your queries.py and all the sql queries in the ``queries`` subdirectory.
 Add the TAs for the course as collaborators on Github (Usernames: MattPerron, and jmftrindade).
 Note that we will only look at commits made before the deadline.

-In addition submit the answers to each question (in some tabluar form, monospaced fonts copied from the command line are fine) as a PDF.
+In addition, submit the answers to each question (in some tabluar form.
+Monospaced fonts copied from the command line are fine.) as a PDF.
 Each answer should start a new page.
-Please include at the top of each problem both students' names, MIT ids, and a link to the repository of your code, and the commit hash you are submitting (By running ``git log | head -n 1`` outside the container).
+Please include at the top of each problem both students' names, MIT ids, a link to the repository of your code, and the commit hash you are submitting (By running ``git log | head -n 1`` outside the container).